GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Results

 \subsection{Comparison to State-of-the-Art}

-Tables \ref{tab:soaeasy} \& \ref{tab:soahard} compare the performance of \textit{\textit{GeoAdapt}} to existing state-of-the-art approaches for place recognition for `moderate' and `severe' domain shifts respectively.
-We compare against one handcrafted approach, ScanContext \cite{kim2018scan}, and two state-of-the-art learning-based approaches, MinkLoc3Dv2 \cite{komorowski2022improving} and LoGG3D-Net \cite{vid2022logg3d}.
-Since to the best of our knowledge no other approach for Test-Time Adaptation on LiDAR place recognition exists in the literature, we also compare against SGV \cite{vidanapathirana2023sgv}, which performs re-ranking on the target to improve performance at test time without requiring re-training or access to target supervision.
+Tables \ref{tab:soaeasy} and \ref{tab:soahard} compare the performance of \textit{\textit{GeoAdapt}} to existing state-of-the-art approaches for place recognition for `moderate' and `severe' domain shifts respectively.
+We compare against one handcrafted approach, ScanContext \cite{kim2018scan}, and two state-of-the-art learning-based approaches, MinkLoc3Dv2 \cite{komorowski2022improving} and LoGG3D-Net \cite{vid2022logg3d}. {As previously mentioned TTA approaches for tasks such as segmentation or object detection are generally not applicable to LiDAR place recognition due to fundamental differences in the ground truth required for training, and to the best of our knowledge no other approach for Test-Time Adaptation on LiDAR place recognition exists in the literature.
+Therefore we also compare against SGV \cite{vidanapathirana2023sgv}, which performs re-ranking on the target to improve performance at test time without requiring re-training or access to target supervision.}

 We observe that the exclusively source pre-trained methods report significantly diminished results when evaluated on out-of-domain data, achieving a maximum R@1 of only 66.64\% and 9.36\% on the `moderate' and `severe' target datasets respectively.
-By adapting the model to the target data distribution \textit{\textit{GeoAdapt}} is able to maintain high performance on the target datasets without having required access to any ground truth information during adaptation, reporting a R@1 performance of 83.99\% (+17.35\%) and 50.56\% (+41.2\%) on the `moderate' and `severe' datasets.
-These results illustrate the impact that domain shifts can have on model generalisability, and the effectiveness of \textit{\textit{GeoAdapt}} in addressing this challenge.
+By adapting the model to the target data distribution \textit{\textit{GeoAdapt}} is able to maintain high performance on the target datasets without having required access to any ground truth information during adaptation, reporting a R@1 performance of 83.99\% (+17.35\%) and 50.56\% (+41.2\%) on the `moderate' and `severe' datasets. {These results illustrate the impact that the domain shifts induced by a change in environment and LiDAR sensor can have on model generalisability, and the effectiveness of \textit{\textit{GeoAdapt}} in addressing this challenge.}

 Comparing to SGV \cite{vidanapathirana2023sgv}, we observe that when applied to LoGG3D-Net \cite{vid2022logg3d} SGV improves performance by 20.45\% and 11.85\% on the `moderate' and `severe' target datasets respectively but is still out-performed by \textit{\textit{GeoAdapt}}.
 The upper bound of performance for re-ranking methods is limited by the quality of the proposed re-ranking candidates, which can be an issue when - as particularly apparent in Table \ref{tab:soahard} - domain shifts severely degrade the quality of the initial proposals.
 We observed that the highest performance overall comes from combining \textit{\textit{GeoAdapt}} with SGV, ``bootstrapping" the model on the target domain to improve the quality of the re-ranking candidates and boosting the performance of \textit{\textit{GeoAdapt}} by an additional 6.18\% and 14.32\% on the `moderate' and `severe' target datasets respectively.